Mandar Apte

 (more…)

-First Story that I want to share today is from past experience
+First Story that I want to share today is from my experience

-The year was 2009 I was working as an Animator and E-Learning Courseware Creator and Designer.
-And I was planning to switch the design domain to HCI/UX i.e. Human-Computer Interaction/User Experience Design.
+In 2009 I worked as an Animator and E-Learning Courseware Creator and Designer.
+And I was planning to switch the design domain to HCI/UX, i.e. Human-Computer Interaction/User Experience Design.

-And software like Apple Shake and Adobe After Effects was a common competitive tool that was used in both domains.
+And software like Apple Shake and Adobe After Effects was standard competitive tool used in both domains.

 I was using an iMac at that time.
-Adobe After Effects was bundled in Creative Suite at that time, costing around INR 45,000/- in India.
+Adobe After Effects was bundled in Creative Suite, costing around INR 45,000/- in India.
 Apple Shake was way cheaper as it was a standalone offering from Apple.

 It was the day of 30th July 2009 that I was going to start to learn the Apple Shake as Apple offered all tutorials on their website for free.
 And it was the same day that Apple discontinued Apple Shake.
-When I woke up early in the morning to start to learn I saw the news on their portal.
+When I woke early to learn, I saw the news on their portal.
 I was devastated by the news.
-But I was relieved as I saved my time as if I started learning it two months ago and then they discontinued it then it was the waste of time and energy.
-As the software skill that you acquired doesn’t exist in the world or there is no demand for your skill in your industry is a total waste of time.
+But I was relieved as I saved my time as if I started learning it two months ago, and then they discontinued it, which was a waste of time and energy.
+The software skill you acquired doesn’t exist in the world, or there is no demand for your talent in your industry, is a total waste of time.

 There is another story that I can share with you today.